instructure/canvas-lms/inst-cli/doc/docker/developing_with_docker.md

 have to look at the rails logs.
 One way to do that is to just view `/usr/src/app/log/test.log` after the fact, or `tail -f` it during the run.
-Note that the log directory is a non-synchronized volume mount, so you need to actually view it from inside the `canvas-web` container rather than just on your native host.
+Note that the log directory is a non-synchronized volume mount, so you need to actually view it from inside the `web` container rather than just on your native host.

 But here's a hot tip -- you can capture the portion of the rails log that